 * inability to communicate with large bodies

 Better public transport would lead to lower car usage and less congestion, and consequently to greener travel and a decrease in the carbon footprint.

-The Group has been busy campaigning for better bus services.
+The Group has a proven track record of campaigning for better bus services.
 Amongst other things, it has:

 * successfully lobbied Essex County Council (ECC) on maintaining the 9.00 am start for the concessionary bus pass

-* attended the ECC Parish Passenger Transport Representatives meetings
+* participated in ECC Parish Passenger Transport Representatives meetings

 * had discussions with local MP concerning possible Government funding for our rural bus services